 The Ohio Revised Code provides the statutory authority requiring public employers to fund post-retirement health care through their contributions to OPERS.
 A portion of each employer's contribution to OPERS is set aside for funding of post-retirement health care benefits.
 Employer contribution rates are expressed as a percentage of the covered payroll of active members.
-The employer contribution rates were 14.00% of covered payroll in 2008, 13.85% in 2007 and 13.70% in 2006.
+The employer contribution rates were 14.00% of covered payroll in 2009 and 2008.
+It was 13.85% in 2007.
 The Ohio Revised Code currently limits the employer contribution to a rate not to exceed 14.00% of covered payroll.
 Active members do not make contributions to the OPEB Plan.
 OPERS Postemployment Health Care plan was established under and is administrated in accordance with, Internal Revenue Code 401(h).
 Each year, the OPERS Retirement Board determines the portion of the employer contribution rate that will be set aside for funding of postemployment health care benefits.
-Employer contribution rates to fund postemployment health care benefits were 7.00% in 2008, 5.00% from January 1, 2007 to June 30, 2007 and 6.00% from July 1, 2007 to December 31, 2007 and 4.50% in 2006.
+Employer contribution rates to fund postemployment health care benefits were 7.00% from January 1, 2009 through March 31, 2009 and 5.50% from April 1, 2009 through December 31, 2009, 7.00% in 2008, 5.00% from January 1, 2007 to June 30, 2007 and 6.00% from July 1, 2007 to December 31, 2007.
 The OPERS Retirement Board is also authorized to establish rules for the payment of a portion of the health care benefits provided, by the retiree or their surviving beneficiaries.
 Payment amounts vary depending on the number of covered dependents and the coverage selected.
-The Division's actual contributions for 2008 to OPERS to fund postemployment benefits were approximately \$493,000
+The Division's actual contributions for 2009 to OPERS to fund postemployment benefits were approximately \$443,000.